trallard/ChooseViz/blurbs/alternatives.md

 [D3.js](https://d3js.org/) is a Javascript library to visualize data, but does not offer the possibility to narrow down the choice of plot to suit the data at hand.

 ## General advice
-[OxShef:dataviz](https://oxshef.github.io/oxshef/training-resources.html) (and presumably others) provides general advice on how to visualize data, but is not interactive.
+[OxShef:dataviz](https://oxshef.github.io/oxshef/training-resources.html) (and presumably others) provides general advice on how to visualize data, but are not interactive.

 ### References